 Click to Brick to facilitate retail rebound

-Kipcast’s Clicktobrick.io campaign management platform optimizes text search and display campaigns in a Google Ads environment.
+Kipcast’s Clicktobrick.io campaign management platform optimizes text search and displays campaigns in a Google Ads environment.
 This solution allows you to improve the effectiveness of the local inventory campaigns, which, in turn, increases visits to physical stores.

 The efficient synchronization of local product data guarantees that only the products that are available in that store are advertised, with messages visible only to the people who are located around the store.
 “Kipcast is the Italian partner of reference for the development of Google Local Inventory Ads campaigns, the new way of making campaigns integrated with Google My Business, which aims to generate traffic to the point of sale,” concluded Giovanni Guardalben.
 “The most evident result is the increase in conversions, accompanied by a reduction in operating costs linked to the more effective management of local stock.”
 This is a very pressing issue in this re-opening phase [during the pandemic].